Z3vron/Third-person-RPG/Game status - versions changes.md

 - delegates in C#, pointers or their counterparts use var => var.something etc
 - Do I want to be possible to put all weapons to both enemies and player hands? it creates some mess in code
 - Same button for tap and hold - some issues is it even possible?
+- I added game manager but i am not sure what data/references to put inside and where to use them because i am afraid that i will use it everywhere - right now i store player scripts like inventory etc but i use it in only few places i could change it to use it everywhere i called it bot not sure

 Next update:
 - Added event action to handle player death so that code would be more clean and there would be less references between scripts